Solomon-06/Guide-Site/README.md

 • Recommended Distances: What distances they best perform on (Mile, Med, Sprint, Long). <br>
 • Track Compatibility: Performance on Turf vs. Dirt tracks. <br>
 • Overall Abilities: How well the characters perform on all distances and paces. <br>
+• Player Opinions/Votes: Votes from players on multiple questions!
 </p>

 <h2 align="center">